-The production assistant or PA position is an entry-level opening on a film or television set.
-The production assistant does just about anything and everything, from getting coffee to making script copies to shuttling crew or equipment around town as necessary.
-How much a production assistant does depends on the budget of the production, as well as how much faith his superiors have in his abilities.
+The production assistant (PA) is an entry-level job for a film or television production.
+The position may be based in an office or on the set.
+The PA does just about anything and everything, from getting coffee to making script copies to shuttling crew or equipment around town as necessary.
+How much a production assistant does depends on the budget of the production, as well as how much confidence their superiors have in their abilities.

-Although no particular educational background is necessary to be an effective production assistant, it's crucial that you possess the following traits and skills.
+Although no particular educational background is necessary to be an effective production assistant, an associate's or bachelor's degree may put you ahead of other job candidates.

-- Be a good listener: No one likes to have to repeat themselves, so be on your toes at all times and listen intently to whatever directions you're given.
+- Be a good listener: No one likes to have to repeat themselves, so be on your toes at all times and listen intently to the directions you're given.

 - Be responsible: Production assistants are extremely easy to replace.
 You won't be there long if you're late, lazy, or hard to manage.

 - Be willing to learn: Do all you can to learn as much as you can about every job on the set without getting in the way or becoming an obstacle.

 - Be patient: If you're good at what you do, someone will notice.

 The BLS does not offer predictions about the growth of PA jobs specifically.
 It predicts the number of producer and director jobs will grow 12% from 2016 to 2026, faster than the 7% average for all occupations.

 PAs may work in a production company's office doing clerical duties or on the set, assisting any of a number of departments.
 Your previous work experience or primary area of interest may help determine where you end up.

 PAs can expect to work long hours, including nights and weekends.
 Set-based PAs are tied to the schedule of the production, so their hours are typically more erratic.
 But even office-based PAs usually work 10- or 12-hour days.